caseyamcl/configula/UPGRADE.md

 ## Move custom logic from `ConfigValues::__construct()` into `ConfigValues::init()`

-If you sub-class `ConfigValues` and have custom logic in the `__construct()` method, you'll need to move that logic into the new `init()` method.
+If you subclass `ConfigValues` and have custom logic in the `__construct()` method, you'll need to move that logic into the new `init()` method.
 The `ConfigValues::__construct()` is now declared final.

 ## Refactor any classes that extend concrete `Loader` classes

-The `*Loader` classes are all final now, with the exception of `AbstractFileLoader`.
+The `*Loader` classes are all final now, except for `AbstractFileLoader`.
 If you extend any of them, you may need to refactor to use a composition-style rather than inheritance-style design pattern (e.g. decorator, etc.)

 # Upgrading from v2.x to v3.x